Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What is the purpose of oxymorons?

-As with other literary devices like metaphor, onomatopoeia, and hyperbole, oxymorons have a few different purposes in writing, all of which are quite useful in the right situation:
+As with other literary devices like metaphor, onomatopoeia, and hyperbole, oxymorons have a few different purposes in writing, all of which can be useful in the right situation:

-As a contradiction of terms, an oxymoron both stands out and also elicits critical thinking.
+As a contradiction of terms, an oxymoron stands out and elicits critical thinking.
 The reader must momentarily pause to comprehend and process the meaning—in other words, oxymorons make the reader think.

-Oxymorons tend to have deeper meanings and be more memorable than noncontradictory words, so they work great at key points in your writing for boosting reader engagement.
+Oxymorons have deeper meanings and are more memorable than noncontradictory words, so they work great at key points in your writing to boost reader engagement.
 They also occasionally work well with figurative language to compound the power behind certain words.

 Oxymorons present an ideal opportunity to be clever or funny.
 The inherent setup of contradictory words works great for jokes and other witty statements.
 Consider these oxymoron examples: